CAA: Basics of Acoustics […]

 (define (disp) (ti-menu-load-string "display contour temperature 300 500") )

-Few examples form posts on cfd-online.com: This piece of code prints centroid of boundaries defined at type "velocity-inlet".
+Few examples from posts on cfd-online.com: This piece of code prints centroid of boundaries defined at type "velocity-inlet".

 (display (map (lambda (zone) (format #f "~a: (~a,~a,~a)\n" zone (pick-a-real (format #f "/report/surface-int/a-w-a ~a () x-coordinate no" zone) ) (pick-a-real (format #f "/report/surface-int/a-w-a ~a () y-coordinate no" zone) ) (pick-a-real (format #f "/report/surface-int/a-w-a ~a () z-coordinate no" zone) ) ) ) (filter (lambda (zn) (eq? (zone-type (get-zone zn)) 'velocity-inlet)) (inquire-zone-names) ) ) )